 Some of our clients have succeeded in altering their I-94 by contacting deferred inspection sites here.

-CBP has a great deal of discretion when it comes to Deferred Inspection and makes determinations on a case by case basis.
+CBP has a great deal of discretion when it comes to deferred inspection and makes determinations on a case-by-case basis.

 Factors that may be considered when making a deferred inspection decision include:

-If CBP decides to grant you a deferred inspection, an officer will give you a Form I-546, Order to Appear-Deferred Inspection, which will explain what information and documents you should bring with you to the deferred inspection site.
+If CBP decides to grant you a deferred inspection, an officer will give you a Form I-546, Order to Appear-Deferred Inspection, which will explain what information and documents you must bring with you to the deferred inspection site.

-Note that you must appear for a scheduled deferred inspection.
+You must appear for a scheduled deferred inspection.
 Failure to do so may result in the issuance of a notice to appear (NTA) in removal proceedings.

 You should demonstrate which areas of the I-94 are incorrect at your appointment.
 Likewise, you must prove, via presenting supporting documents or statements, why these pieces of given information are not correct.
 If your case is plausible and convincing, the officer at the appointment will give you access to the correct form.
 No corrections will be allowed if the officer deems it to be deceptive or not enough evidence is presented to support the inaccuracies.
 If the officer is not willing to change the data, you must submit Form I-102 to the USCIS.
 Allow time for this form to be filed.
 Also, you must pay processing fees.

 Before you enter the United States to obtain your I-94 form, you must go through the challenging process of applying for a visa.
 A visa application, requesting an extension on your existing visa (with an extension on your Form I-94), or adjusting your status are all daunting processes.
 Having the expert guidance of an immigration attorney can help make the extensive process of dealing with immigration law less challenging.
 We can assist with due dates and organization and ensuring all required forms are filed correctly.